Why You Should Moisturize Your Scalp — And How to Do It Right

 Unfortunately, we can't blame it all on the weather.
 Seborrheic dermatitis — aka dandruff — is caused by a yeast called Malassezia, which loves to live on skin.
 Thankfully, this is a very common itchy scalp complaint, and most people don't even know they have it.

 What you might notice when you have dandruff is how slowly your hair grows.
 When the natural oils from your skin (sebum) mix with dead skin cells, your pores get clogged, which can stunt your hair's growth.
-To encourage beautiful hair growth and help moisturize your scalp, include a hair serum in your routine.
+To encourage beautiful hair growth and help moisturize your scalp, include a moisturizing hair mask in your routine.
 This will help soothe scalp irritation and strengthen your strands.
-A dry scalp will affect how glossy your hair looks, impact your hair's wellness and potentially contribute to hair loss — especially if left untreated.
+A dry scalp will affect how glossy your hair looks, and impact your hair's wellness.

 From bouncy curls to a poker-straight vibe, trying new hairstyles can elevate your look.
 Unfortunately, many drugstore products contain ingredients that dry out your skin and ruin your hair's wellness.
 Dry hair can lead to tangles, which is nothing but a hair-care nuisance!